Art Spector

 Arthur Edward Spector (nicknamed "Speed"; 17 October 1920 – 18 June 1987) was an American basketball player.
 He played as a forward for the Boston Celtics from 1946 to 1950.

-Biography
+Early life and education

-Spector was born in Philadelphia, Pennsylvania, and West Philadelphia was his hometown.
+Spector was born in Philadelphia, Pennsylvania, and lived in West Philadelphia.
 He was Jewish.
 His grandson is American former soccer player Jonathan Spector.

-Spector attended and played basketball first at West Philadelphia High School where he was team captain.
-He then played basketball at Villanova University, from which he graduated in 1941.
+Spector attended and played basketball first at West Philadelphia High School, where he was team captain.
+He then played basketball at Villanova University, graduating in 1941.

+Professional basketball

 He was the first player ever to be signed by the Boston Celtics.
 Later, he was a scout for the Celtics.
 He played as a forward for the Celtics from 1946 to 1950.

 He lived later in Newtown, Connecticut.